dogethereum/wdoge-deprecated/README.md

 1. The logic contract address for the `DogeToken` is the same one as explained [here](#logic-contracts).
 Run `jq .contracts.dogeToken.logicContractAddress deployment/your-network/deployment.json` to get it.
 2. The admin argument is the initial administrator account.
 Run `jq .contracts.dogeToken.proxyAdmin deployment/your-network/deployment.json` to get it.
-3. The `_data` field is the ABI encoded call to the initializer function in the logic contract.
+3. The `_data` parameter is the ABI encoded call to the initializer function in the logic contract.
 Run `jq .contracts.dogeToken.initData deployment/your-network/deployment.json` to get it.

 With all these you can now verify the proxy contract: